 These are the main menu links you’re going to spend the most time using.
 It’s a good idea to explore each of these on your own so you can get a better understanding of what they do.

-Even though you have a free theme to start with, you want to get a premium theme installed as soon as you can.
+Even though you have a free theme to start with, you want to get a premium theme installed as soon as you can afford it.

 This is probably the most important step of the second half of this tutorial.

 A WordPress theme allows you to keep all of your content the same, but make your site look completely different.

 By installing a new theme you can make your site look beautiful and professionally designed with very little work.
 You can use a free theme to get started if you’d like.

 However, based on my experience it’s worth paying an extra $40-75 for a premium theme.

 Because not only will it look better, but it will be easier to customize to your liking, and less technical to make major changes.

 I personally recommend you check out Theme Forest.
 This is where I buy 95% of my themes, and I’ve always had really good luck with the ones I’ve bought on there.

 As you look for themes, a couple of things to keep in mind: